Dellaraam/TOR_phylogenetics/README.md

 ### HMMER_Results

-+ Original HMMER results for the 90 species found in Shiozaki et al
++ Original HMMER results for the 90 species found in Tatebe et al

 ### IDs